When you underwater a ZZ plant, its stem can get wrinkly. This is because the plant has been underwatered for too long and lacks hydration.

 The other thing is the natural light!

-When you keep the plant in such light, it helps boost the growth of the plant.
+When you keep the plant in such light, it helps boost its growth of the plant.
 It will also prevent any fungal issues that might pop up due to excess watering.

 3. Keep The Soil Dry All Time

 Finally, the soil needs to be dry for this plant.
 Keep this plant in an airy and bright location so that you can easily maintain the moisture in the soil.

 Now, follow these three things, and I'm sure you will have a thriving ZZ plant in your home garden.

 If you are using a grow light for this plant, you should also position it right at the top of the plant.
 Both these techniques will help grow your plant in a straight upward direction.

 When the ZZ plant suffers from root rot, its leaves will turn dull and lose their shine.
 The stem may also showcase wrinkles and soft texture on the surface.

-As for the roots, they will also turn mush and will attain dark brown color.
+As for the roots, they will also turn mush and attain dark brown color.
 The rhizome will probably show similar signs of root rot.

 Yes, the plant is averse to direct sunlight conditions.
-If you keep it in such conditions, the leaves will shrivel and turn yellow or brown over the period.
+If you keep it in such situations, the leaves will shrivel and turn yellow or brown over time.

 Yes, the ZZ plant can recover from overwatering, provided you take care of the plant.
 It should also be addressed quickly, as it often leads to several other issues in the plant.

 Yes, you can get rid of the yellow leaves from the plant.
 However, do not perform hard pruning on the plant.
 The plant will require leaves for the photosynthesis process.

 Over To You

 The wrinkled stem on the ZZ plant can be a concerning factor in your garden.
 But thankfully, you can fix it entirely by taking some quick actions.

 If you still have any concerns about the plant or wrinkled stem, please let me know in the comments below.
 I will definitely try to answer your queries.
 If you liked this guide, share it with your friends and family.